15th February, 2023

 Check your welfare facilities meet the requirements with the welfare facilities checklist form.

 Of course, we hope that no accidents happen, and we plan safe working practices so they don't happen.
 But accidents do happen, and first aid provisions are a legal requirement.

-- First Aid Kit – every site office should have a first aid kit, your first aiders will need access to a kit if they need to help a casualty.
+Every site office should have a first aid kit, your first aiders will need access to a kit if they need to help a casualty.
 First aid kits should also be available at accessible places throughout the site on larger projects.

-- Fire Extinguisher – in case of fire, have at least one in the site office or compound and more throughout the site where needed at accessible locations
+In case of fire, have at least one fire extinguisher in the site office or compound and more throughout the site where needed at accessible locations.

 Missing any documentation?
 Our health and safety templates will help get your project started.
 Complete the construction site set-up checklist to check you have the correct signage, documents and welfare set up in place.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Search hundreds of health and safety documents ready to edit and download for your construction projects.Find Documents

 The principal contractor has overall responsibility for managing health and safety on a construction site - but they're not the only one.
 In this blog post, we will look at when the principal contractor is responsible, and who else has health and safety responsibilities too.Read Post

 Contact with underground services can be deadly, and expensive.
 Buried services are a major construction site hazard, particularly in excavation work.
 Following safe digging practices will help keep you and your team protected when working near underground services.Read Post